 Where do the teachers come from?

-Where do German International School graduates study?
+Where do GISW graduates study?
 What kind of career options will my child have?

-Does the German Intenrational School provide bus service?
+Does the German International School Washington D.C.
+(GISW) provide bus service?

 How can we as parents get involved at the GISW?